-Campaign committees, party committees and leadership PAC that are otherwise required to file reports in connection with an election (including special elections) must simultaneously file FEC Form 3L if they receive two or more bundled contributions from any lobbyist/registrant or lobbyist/registrant PAC that aggregate in excess of the lobbyist bundling disclosure threshold during the election reporting period.
+Campaign committees, party committees and leadership PACs that are otherwise required to file reports in connection with an election (including special elections) must simultaneously file FEC Form 3L if they receive two or more bundled contributions from any lobbyist/registrant or lobbyist/registrant PAC that aggregate in excess of the lobbyist bundling disclosure threshold during the election reporting period.

 The lobbyist bundling disclosure threshold for calendar year 2017 was $17,900.
 This threshold amount may increase in 2018 based upon the annual cost of living adjustment (COLA).
 As soon as the adjusted threshold amount is available, the Commission will publish it in the Federal Register and post it on its website.
 For more information on these requirements, see the March 2009 Record.

 - Visit the FEC’s web page at https://www.fec.gov/help-candidates-and-committees/dates-and-deadlines/ to view the reporting tables online; or